 \section{Acknowledgments}

 We thank Rui Wang, Yifan Zhu, and Huilin Chen for discussions on early drafts of the paper and their help in the human evaluation.
 We are also grateful to all participants in our human evaluation experiment.
-This project is supported by a startup funding Shanghai Jiao Tong University awarded to Hai Hu, and the Humanities and Social Sciences Grant from the Chinese Ministry of Education (No. 22YJC740020) awarded to Hai Hu.
+This project is supported by the Humanities and Social Sciences Grant from the Chinese Ministry of Education (No. 22YJC740020) awarded to Hai Hu.